Bachelor of Sport and Exercise (Honours) (Clinical Exercise Physiology)

 What impact does exercise have on the human body, mentally and physically?

-By studying the Bachelor of Sport and Exercise (Honours) with a major in Clinical Exercise Physiology, you can explore the benefits of exercise and how it can assist in improving overall health or with rehabilitation.
+By studying the Bachelor of Sport and Exercise (Honours) with a major in Clinical Exercise Physiology, you can explore the benefits of exercise and how it can assist in improving overall health preventing disease, promoting disease recovery, and injury rehabilitation.

 Put your theoretical skills into practice with 500 hours of professional clinical placement over four years.